IT Outsourcing in Eastern Europe: 2026 Market Overview

 Asia

 • Tech talent: Today, Asia boasts a talent pool four times larger than that of Eastern Europe and Latin America combined, with approximately 13 million tech experts.
 Most of these specialists are concentrated in China, with 7 million developers, and India, with around 5.8 million programmers.
 Renowned for their cost-effective outsourcing services, these destinations offer potential savings on software development projects.
-Thanks to good higher education, most developers in this region have decent tech and data science skills, with Japan, Indonesia, and Singapore topping the list.
+Thanks to good higher education, most developers in this region possess decent tech and data science skills, with Japan, Indonesia, and Singapore leading the list.

 • Technical prowess: Despite supposedly high-tech competence in Python, Java, JavaScript, C/C++, and TypeScript, the quality of the tech outsourcing services in Asia is less clear-cut than in Eastern Europe.